TechLord-Forever/WinAppUtil/README.md

 ## Usage
 It's not a proper module yet.
 Copy the `winapputil` directory to your code and use `import winapputil`.

-Until I add more code and usage, look at test04 for good usage.
+Until I add more code and usage, look at test04 for some usage.

 ### License:
 Opensourced under the [MIT license](LICENSE).